 If we people are to speak of the uncharted places to explore, then Goa is its exact opposite.
 Everybody has been to Goa; everybody wants to go to Goa, and after visiting the place everybody chants ‘Go Goa’.
 There are so many things to do in Goa.
 It is a secret to none that whatever the occasion, travellers see Goa as the perfect destination to seek respite.
 So, as you go on to read this further, let’s see how many have you covered of these 100 places to visit in Goa.

 1. Agonda Beach

-This beach may not be amongst the ideal spots for swimming, but certainly an ideal one for lazing around, sunbathing and strolling – a paradise for those seeking to get wasted.
+This beach may not be amongst the ideal spots for swimming, but certainly, an ideal one for lazing around, sunbathing and strolling – a paradise for those seeking to unwind.
 One of the prominent beaches in South Goa, Agonda beach is home to a turtle centre looking after the precious Olive Ridley eggs.
-If you are looking for that perfect beach that offers space and solitude, Agonda beach is certainly meant for you.
+If you are looking for that perfect beach that offers space and solitude, Agonda beach is certainly your safe haven.

 2. Anjuna Beach – One of the recommended places to visit in Goa

 One of the hot favourite beaches in Goa, Anjuna beach is laden with striking natural beauty and sprinkles of white sands.
 The moonlight rave parties by the beach, especially during the time of New Year and Christmas., are quite familiar cross Goa and worldwide – one of the magnetic factors for foreign and domestic tourists alike.
 If this doesn’t sound happening enough, then there’s Bungee Jumping from an 80 feet tower, Para Gliding and Wind Surfing to up the ante for your visit to Anjuna.